iychoi/iRODS-FUSE-Mod-v3.3.1/README.md

 Background downloading will execute "iget" program which is a part of "iCommand" tools.
 Thus, "iCommand" tools need to be installed on your system.
 Plus, a path to "iget" must be registered on PATH environment.

-Because "iget" and "irods-fuse" are different processes, their iRODS configurations can be different. iRODS client generally creates "~/.irods directory" to store iRODS configurations and creates files named "~/.irods/.irodsEnv" and "~/.irods/.irodsEnv.<process_id>".
+Since "iget" and "irods-fuse" are different processes, their iRODS configurations can be different. iRODS client generally creates "~/.irods" directory to store iRODS configuration files and creates files named "~/.irods/.irodsEnv" and "~/.irods/.irodsEnv.<process_id>" in it.
+Because of this configuration isolation, we need to make sure "iget" and "irods-fuse" refers the same configuration.
+For example, current-working-path can be differ between "iget" and "irods-fuse".

-If you want to mount a specific directory through "irods-fuse", you should modify the file "~/.irods/.irodsEnv".
+If you want to mount a specific directory through "irods-fuse" and make "iget" to refer the same directory, you should modify the file "~/.irods/.irodsEnv".
 Here's an example.

 [~/.irods/.irodsEnv]
 ```